Case Details

 What Were the Facts of This Case?

-On March 11, 1997, KHPL granted Ms. Yeo an option to purchase a property at 93 Cashew Terrace, Singapore for $1,960,000.
-The completion of the sale and purchase was scheduled for June 13, 1997.
-Ms. Yeo exercised the option on May 2, 1997, but three weeks later, she became aware that the property was subject to road reserves that would affect her ability to extend the house.
-On May 30, 1997, she purported to rescind the sale and purchase agreement on that ground.
+On 11 March 1997, Kong Hoo (Private) Ltd (KHPL) granted Ms Yeo Yoke Mui an option to purchase a property at 93 Cashew Terrace, Singapore, for $1,960,000.
+The completion of the sale and purchase was scheduled for 13 June 1997.
+Ms Yeo exercised this option on 2 May 1997.
+However, three weeks later, she discovered that the property was subject to road reserves that would impede her ability to extend the house.
+On 30 May 1997, Ms Yeo purported to rescind the sale and purchase agreement on this ground.

-KHPL did not accept the rescission.
-On June 17, 1997, four days after the scheduled completion date, KHPL served a notice on Ms. Yeo requiring her to complete the purchase within 21 days.
-Ms. Yeo ignored this notice and instead commenced an action against KHPL, seeking a declaration that she was entitled to rescind the agreement and the return of her deposit.
-KHPL denied the rescission and filed a counterclaim for specific performance or, alternatively, damages.
+KHPL did not accept Ms Yeo's purported rescission.
+On 17 June 1997, four days after the scheduled completion date, KHPL served a notice on Ms Yeo requiring her to complete the purchase within 21 days.
+Ms Yeo disregarded this notice and instead commenced an action against KHPL, seeking a declaration that she was entitled to rescind the agreement and a return of her 10% deposit.
+KHPL denied the validity of the rescission and filed a counterclaim for specific performance of the agreement or, in the alternative, damages.

 What Were the Key Legal Issues?

-The main legal issue in this case was whether the damages sustained by KHPL should be assessed as of the date of the breach of contract (June 13, 1997, when Ms. Yeo failed to complete the purchase) or the date of the trial (August 1998), when KHPL elected to pursue its claim for damages instead of specific performance.
+- Whether the damages sustained by KHPL, arising from Ms Yeo's repudiation of the contract for the sale of land, should be assessed as of the date of the breach (13 June 1997) or the date of the trial (August 1998), when KHPL elected to pursue damages instead of specific performance.

 How Did the Court Analyse the Issues?

-The court rejected the argument made by the second defendant's counsel that KHPL's act of instructing a property agent to market and sell the property in July 1997 amounted to an election to accept Ms. Yeo's repudiation and a duty to mitigate.
-The court held that in a case where the election between specific performance and damages need not take place until the date of the trial, there can be no question of a duty to mitigate arising when the innocent party elects damages instead of specific performance at the trial.
+The Court specifically addressed and rejected the submission by Mr Lazim, counsel for Mr Ng, that KHPL's act of instructing a property agent to market the property in July 1997 amounted to a clear intention to accept Ms Yeo's repudiation and to mitigate its loss.
+The Court held that in a case where the election between specific performance and damages need not take place until the date of trial, there can be no question of a duty to mitigate arising when the innocent party elects damages at trial.
+If an election were to take place prior to trial, the assessment date would be the date of election, and no question of mitigation would arise then either.

 What Was the Outcome?